timescale/timescaledb-toolkit/extension/docs/two-step_aggregation.md

     approx_percentile(0.5, uddsketch(100, 0.01, val)) as less_accurate_median -- modify the terms for the aggregate get a new approximation
 FROM foo;
 ```
-Here we can see that the parameters for the `uddsketch` aggregate (the number of buckets and the target error) affect the aggregate, whereas the argument to `approx_percentile` (the approx_percentile we want to extract) only affects what we are choosing to extract from the underlying aggregate.
-The optimizer will correctly combine the calls for the first two but not for the third.
-It is also more clear to the user what is going on, and that I can't set my target error at read time, but rather only at calculation time (this is especially helpful for understanding the behavior [continuous aggregates](https://docs.timescale.com/latest/using-timescaledb/continuous-aggregates)).
+Here we can see which parameters are for the `uddsketch` aggregate (the number of buckets and the target error), and which arguments are for`approx_percentile` (the approx_percentile we want to extract).
+The optimizer will correctly combine the calls for the first two `uddsketch` calls but not for the third.
+It is also more clear to the user what is going on, and that I can't set my target error at read time, but rather only at calculation time (this is especially helpful for understanding the behavior of [continuous aggregates](https://docs.timescale.com/latest/using-timescaledb/continuous-aggregates)).

-Combining all of these into one function, so we can use the one-step approach can get unwieldy and unclear very quickly (ie imagine something like `approx_percentile_uddsketch(0.5, 1000, 0.001)`).
+Combining all of these into one function, so we can use the one-step approach, can get unwieldy and unclear very quickly (ie imagine something like `approx_percentile_uddsketch(0.5, 1000, 0.001)`).
 <br>
 ### Stacked aggregates and [continuous aggregate](https://docs.timescale.com/latest/using-timescaledb/continuous-aggregates) integration <a id="philosophy-reagg"></a>
 Aggregates can be divided into two classes: ones that are "stackable" in their final form and ones that are not.